zextras/tech-doc/source/carbonio/migration/migration-from-zextras.rst

 from the appropriate section of the **Zextras Suite** technical documentation:
 `External Restore <../../../suite/html/restorestrategies.html#external-restore>`_.

+First, consider stopping the MTA on the **Source** to temporarily interrupt the e-mails flow and to avoid inconsistent data.

 On the **Source**, as the ``zimbra`` user, create a directory in which to store the backup.